syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Getting-Started.md

 ## Initialize Chart

-You can add the [`SFChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html) to the storyboard from the toolbox and the output can be previewed in the designer.
-But the other elements of the chart such as the axis, series, legend, and more can be customized using C# code.
+You can add [`SFChart`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChart.html) to storyboard from toolbox and preview the output in designer.
+The other elements of the chart such as axis, series, and legend can be customized using C# code.

 ![SFChart Designer support in Xamarin.iOS](Getting-Started_images/img3.gif)